How Much Down Payment Is Required for a House?

 More affordable monthly mortgage payments

-For example, if you buy a $250,000 home and take out a 30-year mortgage with a 7% interest rate, a sample monthly payment — excluding PMI, taxes and insurance, which can all vary widely — may look like the following:
+For example, if you buy a $250,000 home and take out a 30-year mortgage with a 7% mortgage rate, a sample monthly payment — excluding PMI, taxes and insurance, which can all vary widely — may look like the following:

-• 3% down: $1,613.36
+- 3% down: $1,613.36

-• 5% down: $1,580.09
+- 5% down: $1,580.09

-• 10% down: $1,496.93
+- 10% down: $1,496.93

-• 20% down: $1,330.60
+- 20% down: $1,330.60

 Not only does a smaller payment mean more room in your budget for other expenses, but it could also help reduce the risk of defaulting on your mortgage and losing the home.
-You may also find it easier to pay off your mortgage early.
+You may also find it easier to pay your mortgage off early.

 Less interest paid

 Mortgage lenders consider the down payment amount as one factor for determining mortgage interest rates.
 By putting more money down, you reduce the risk to the lender, who may reward you with a lower interest rate.
-While these interest savings especially add up over time, the lower rate matters for your closing costs, as well, since they include some prepaid interest.
+While these interest savings especially add up over time, the lower rate matters for your closing costs, as well, since these include some prepaid interest.

 Higher upfront home equity